The Curious Case of Factual (Mis)Alignment between LLMs' Short- and Long-Form Answers: Limitations

 \section{Limitations}

 \rparagraph{\acrnm Dataset and Framework} The \acrnm dataset and framework have several limitations.
 (1) The dataset is synthetically generated.
 While a fully human-annotated dataset would be ideal, it is cost-prohibitive; using LLMs as data generators offers a more balanced quality–resource trade-off.
 We mitigate this limitation by manually verifying each prompt–answer pair and find that OpenAI’s \texttt{o3-mini-high} is a strong data generator for the \acrnm task (\S\ref{subsec:dataset}).
 (2) The dataset—and this work—currently covers only English.
 (3) For evaluation, we adopt the LLM-as-a-judge paradigm to assess factual correctness; in our experiments, however, we find \texttt{Gemini-2.5-Flash} achieves high agreement with human annotations (see \S\ref{sec:benchmarking}).
+(4) Our dataset and evaluation framework does not address free-form long-form generation.

 \rparagraph{Mechanistic Analysis} In our mechanistic analysis, we use zero ablation rather than counterfactual activation patching.
 Although counterfactual activation patching can yield more precise results~\cite{zhangtowards, heimersheim2024use}, constructing counterfactual prompts for complex generation tasks (short- and long-form) is challenging and labor-intensive, especially when relevant facts are distributed across multiple tokens.
 More importantly, our goal is to demonstrate mechanistic differences between short- and long-form factual retrieval under fact misalignment, which we show in~\S\ref{sec:mechanistic-analysis} using zero ablation.